asharghi/Customizable-Wall-Clock/README.md

 # Customizable-Wall-Clock
-Create your own wall clock
+A wall clock builder made with .NET Core 3.0 and Vue.js, with some SignalR magic.